The Importance of Demonstrating Substance in Malta and a Dixcart Solution to Make the Process as Straight Forward as Possible

 Benefits Available to Tax Resident Maltese Companies

 Companies that are tax resident in Malta benefit from Malta’s full imputation system of taxation that allows generous unilateral relief and tax refunds.
-As long as the accounts and records are up to date, generally tax refunds are received within two weeks of receipt of the claim.

 - Companies operating in Malta are subject to a corporate tax rate of 35%.
 However, non-Maltese resident shareholders enjoy low effective rates of Maltese tax, as Malta’s full imputation system of taxation allows generous unilateral relief and tax refunds: